Greenwood Senior Center Focus on Social Health

 About Teresa Tam

-Social Connection Project Coordinator Teresa Tam began volunteering with the PNA Village in 2016 and is excited to continue working with the PNA doing community outreach and program development to increase social connection among older adults in our community.
+Social Health Manager Teresa Tam began volunteering with the PNA Village in 2016 and is excited to continue working with the PNA to improve social health among older adults in our community.
 She has over a decade of experience in healthcare program evaluation and is passionate about supporting the mental, physical, and emotional health of others as they age.
-Outside of work, Teresa enjoys spending time with family, friends, and felines; traveling; paddle boarding; and rock hunting.
+Outside of work, Teresa enjoys playing music, traveling, and rock hunting.

 206.531.0061